brechtvdv/Article-Open-Traffic-Lights/content/acknowledgements.md

 ## Acknowledgements
 {:#acknowledgements}

-We would like to thank...
+We would like to thank VLAIO and IMEC